Josiah Thompson

-Josiah "Tink" Thompson (b.
-17 January 1935) is an American writer, retired professional private investigator, and former philosophy professor.
+Josiah "Tink" Thompson (born 17 January 1935) is an American writer, retired professional private investigator, and former philosophy professor.
 In 1967, he published both The Lonely Labyrinth, a study of Kierkegaard's pseudonymous works, and Six Seconds in Dallas: A Micro-Study of the Kennedy Assassination.
-The culmination of his half-century-long Kennedy assassination project, updating his own and others’ investigative work, correcting certain errors, and reconciling the whole body of valid forensic and eyewitness evidence, was published in early 2021 as Last Second in Dallas.
+The culmination of his half-century-long Kennedy assassination project was published in early 2021 as Last Second in Dallas.

 Early life and professional careers

-Thompson was born and raised in East Liverpool, Ohio.
+Born in 1935, Thompson was raised in East Liverpool, Ohio.
 He graduated from Yale University in 1957 and immediately entered the Navy, serving in Underwater Demolition Team 21.
 Returning to Yale, Thompson earned his Ph.D. in 1964.
 He joined the Yale faculty as Instructor in Philosophy and then moved on to teach at Haverford College.
-He remained at Haverford, including a period living and researching in Denmark, until 1976.
+Thompson was part of the Haverford philosophy faculty, including a period living and researching in Denmark, until 1976.
 He wrote or edited several works about Danish philosopher Søren Kierkegaard.

-In 1976 Thompson left Haverford and moved to San Francisco, to begin a new career as a private investigator, first working for Hal Lipset and then David Fechheimer.
+In 1976 Thompson left academia and moved to San Francisco, to begin a new career as a private investigator, first working for Hal Lipset and then David Fechheimer.
 Thompson worked as a PI for thirty-five years, retiring in 2011.
 He worked mostly in criminal cases, including the investigation of dozens of murders.
 Among his better-known cases were participation in the defense of Bill and Emily Harris in the Patty Hearst kidnapping, and of Chol Soo Lee on murder charges.
 He was appointed by the federal court as investigator on the defense team for Timothy McVeigh in the Oklahoma City bombing trial, and investigated the bombing attack on environmental activists Judi Bari and Darryl Cherney.

-In 1988, he published Gumshoe: Reflections in a Private Eye, a well-received memoir discussing his post-academic life as a private detective.
+In 1988, Thompson published Gumshoe: Reflections in a Private Eye, a well-received memoir discussing his post-academic life as a private detective.

 Since 1976, Thompson has lived with his wife, Nancy, in Bolinas, California, a seaside village just north of San Francisco.
 He serves as registered agent for the Bolinas Cemetery Corporation, defending the 150-year-old graveyard from vandals, litterbugs and developers.
 Their daughter, Lis, died of breast cancer in 2015.
 Their son, Everson, practices as a criminal defense private investigator in San Rafael, California.